 - 1/4 cup melted unsalted butter or canola oil (use butter for dairy bourekas, oil for meat bourekas)

 - 2 tsp water

 - Sesame seeds or poppy seeds for topping

 - Nonstick cooking oil spray

-- Use a pastry brush to pain a thin layer of melted butter or oil onto the surface of the double layer filo rectangle.
+Use a pastry brush to paint a thin layer of melted butter or oil onto the surface of the double layer filo rectangle.